jpnsantoss/ESOF-giventake/docs/README.md

 ### Product Vision

-For anyone who has unnecessary things, GiveNTake is a marketplace that can take those things to where they are necessary, without the hassle of shipping or pricing.
+Get rid of your junk!
+GiveNTake can give your unused things a second life, without the hassle of shipping or pricing.

 ### Features and Assumptions